dusanmitrovic-dev/xof-calculator/README.md

             - [ ] Even tho set not displaying it for `calculate`
             - [x] (v0.27.0) `total` parameters set
     - [ ] Add detailed help messages for all commands (double check)
+- [ ] All admin slash commands are to be ephemeral

 ### Display Enhancements